MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-manage-licenses.md

 Set-EntraUserLicense -ObjectId $User.ObjectId -AssignedLicenses $Licenses
 ```

-To confirm that the license has been assigned to the user, run:
+To confirm that the license is assigned to the user, run:

 ```powershell
 Get-EntraUserLicenseDetail -ObjectId 'AljosaH@MicrosoftLearnSecurityDocs.onmicrosoft.com'